 The online grocery ordering concept is no longer in its infancy.
 Modern tech stack and people’s evolving needs have forced entrepreneurs to modify their existing business models.
 Moreover, the sudden outbreak of the corona pandemic has added fuel and compelled business owners to transform their business models to stay relevant.
 Online grocery shopping has seen immense growth in recent months.
 As more and more people live inside their homes to prevent themselves from viruses, demand for doorstep grocery delivery has been skyrocketing.
-And the story in South Africa is no different; apps like OneCart, Takealot, Planet 54, etc., have become household names.
+And the story in South Africa is no different; platform OneCart, Takealot, Planet 54, etc., have become household names.
 Here we are going to uncover some interesting facts about the popular app, OneCart.
 Yes, OneCart is popular and many business owners walking on the same path and want to have the OneCart clone app for their business.
 Here you will also explore what business and revenue model the company follows to entice customers.

 According to one of the researches, it is estimated that OneCart and other popular grocery delivery players have experienced 200-500% growth in their daily orders since lockdown was imposed in March 2020.